yablochko8/color-finder-semantic-search/COOKBOOK.md

 The use case: you're creating some content and you need a color that captures something abstract like "rural bliss" or something ephemeral like "a rainy night in futuristic Tokyo".
 You can click around on a color wheel or random palette generator, but you want to jump to a starting point that someone else has already put some thought into.
 You want a _named color_.

-I don't believe there exists semantic search engine for named colors, so I built one:
+I don't believe there already exists a semantic search engine for named colors, so I built it:

 https://brandmint.ai/color-genie

 You can build one too!
 Or a semantic search engine for anything else you have data on.
+Here's how:

+## Step 0 - Have some source data

+For this color search engine the source data is from [this excellent project](https://github.com/meodai/color-names/blob/main/src/colornames.csv), which aggregates named colors from across more than 20 sources, ranging from XKCD to Thai national holidays.
+Thank you David Aerne (meodai) and team!

+This data has a nice and simple structure:

+- name string
+- hex string
+- is_good_name boolean

+Good to know.

-## Step 1 - Create a Vector Database to hold the data
+## Step 1 - Create a PostgreSQL Database to hold the data

-1a - Supabase > new project
+Supabase > new project > follow the flow to create a new PostgreSQL

-1b - Add vector extension

-You'll need to add the vector extension.
+Once it exists, the first thing you'll need to add the vector extension.
 In the SQL Editor: choose New SQL Snippet (Execute SQL Queries)

+There are two queries to run here:

 ```sql
 CREATE SCHEMA IF NOT EXISTS extensions;